-These are some examples of job descriptions we have handpicked from real Substitute Teacher resumes for your reference.
+These are some examples of accomplishments we have handpicked from real Substitute Teacher resumes for your reference.

 - Maintains as fully as possible the established routines and procedures of the school and classrooms to which they are assigned.